Clarifying the Role of Product Management

 This new approach has its pros and cons but one notable change is that this shifted the person playing the product role from being a strategic Product Manager primarily looking at product-market fit, to a more tactical role that defines, supports, and clarifies requirements on a real-time basis.
 And because this is in the context of software development, there is never a shortage of clarification needed for nuanced details for various use cases.

-Finally, in the 2010s, an awakening began in the software industry, when two seminal books (Four Steps to the Epiphany and Lean Startup) introduced Lean Methodology, as a way to incrementally address product-market in a way that meshed with Engineering’s new Agile development principals.
+Finally, in the 2010s, an awakening began in the software industry, when two seminal books (Four Steps to the Epiphany and Lean Startup) introduced Lean Methodology, as a way to incrementally address product-market fit (PMF) in a way that meshed with Engineering’s new Agile development principles.
 Interestingly, many of these techniques for iterative product discovery were pioneered much earlier by Toyota in the 1960s, but with re-discovery, new life was given to the role of Product Management, as the value and compatibility of the role in the new Agile paradigm, became clear to the rapidly growing software industry.
 The number of people holding the title rapidly increased and Product Management, often referred to as a mini CEO of the product, was soon the most popular career path for recent MBA graduates.

 Product Management Activities

-With the history of Product as a backdrop, I think of Product Management as having three main functions – Opportunity Discovery (aka ‘Product Discovery) in which we understand customer needs and market dynamics, Product Planning in which we assess the opportunities, define a rational prioritization framework, and create a roadmap, and Product Development, where we work with our technical and design partners to realize the product we will eventually take to market.
+With the history of Product as a backdrop, I think of Product Management as having three main functions: (i) Opportunity Discovery in which we understand customer needs and market dynamics, (ii) Product Planning in which we assess the opportunities, define a rational prioritization framework, and create a roadmap, and (iii) Product Development, in which we work with our technical and design partners to realize the product we will eventually take to market.

 Note – I provide a much more comprehensive breakdown of Product management activities in the Product Competencies framework.